 Tell These Grocery Stores: No GMO Apples, Please!

-This week, the GMO Arctic Apple is headed to grocery stores for a trial run.
+The GMO Arctic Apple is headed to grocery stores for a trial run.
 (They’re being tested in the Midwest—if you’re a Midwesterner, please read this).
 The apples will supposedly bear a label identifying the brand (Arctic).
 But they won't have a label that says "GMO."
 You can thank Congress and its DARK Act, for that.

 Who stands to benefit from the GMO apple?
 Not consumers like you.
 Definitely not apple growers, who have been opposing this apple all along.
 The only benefits will go to Intrexon, the synthetic biology company that owns the GMO salmon, the GMO mosquito and the GMO apple.